-The bottle assay procedure used by CMMCP was modeled after the CDC method (Center for Disease Control and Prevention 2002), where a baseline for resistance was established specimens usina collected from an area without any historical adulticide exposure.
+The bottle assay procedure used by CMMCP was modeled after the CDC method (Center for Disease Control and Prevention 2002), where a baseline for resistance is established using specimens collected from an area without any historical adulticide exposure.
 This data could then be plotted against data from mosquito populations in areas where CMMCP records show past insecticide usage has occurred.
-This will determine if any degree of resistance has developed to the current CMMCP adulticide product.
+This will determine if dearee of resistance has anv developed to the current CMMCP adulticide product.